 Qbus (3th generation): You can connect via TCP/IP to the ETH interface on the bus if Home center uses the USB interface.
 And visa versa, you can connect to the USB interface if Home center uses the ETH interface.
 No pass through function is available for Qbus 3th generation.

-I have made new macro’s/added new modules/changed modules in my home automation system, but I don’t find them in Home center?
+I have activated new inputs/added new modules/changed modules in my home automation system, but I don’t find them in Home center?

 - Instruct Home center to read the changes from the bus.
 To do this, in Home center Windows client, go to ‘Settings’ / ‘Configuration and connection’.
 In ‘Controllers and devices’ click the Read changes button.
 Home center will now scan the bus to find any changes.

 If outputs/macro’s are renamed.
 The new names will be visible.
 New modules will be available in the edit zones window.

 Can I make a remote connection (my office, public connection, 4G, …) to check/operate my home automation system?